shanevanheerden/shanevanheerden.github.io/_posts/2020-10-07-a_brief_history_of_natural_language_processing.md

 {% include figure.html path="assets/img/blog/blog1.1.png" class="img-fluid rounded z-depth-1" zoomable=true %}

 This is the first blog post in a series focusing on the wonderful world of Natural Language Processing (NLP)!
-In this post we present you with the lay of the land — describing seven important milestones which have been achieved in the NLP field over the last 20 years.
-This is largely inspired by [Sebastian Ruder’s talk](https://www.youtube.com/watch?v=sGVi4gb90zk) at the 2018 Deep Learning Indaba which [I attended](https://shanevanheerden.github.io/news/announcement_9/) in Stellenbosch.
+In this post I'll present you with the lay of the land — describing seven important milestones which have been achieved in the NLP field over the last 20 years.
+This is largely inspired by [Sebastian Ruder's talk](https://www.youtube.com/watch?v=sGVi4gb90zk) at the 2018 Deep Learning Indaba which [I attended](https://shanevanheerden.github.io/news/announcement_9/) in Stellenbosch.

-Short disclaimer before we begin: This post is heavily skewed towards neural network-based advancements.
+Short disclaimer before I begin: This post is heavily skewed towards neural network-based advancements.
 Many of these milestones, however, were built on many influential ideas presented by non-neural network-based work during the same era, which, for brevity purposes, have been omitted from this post.

 ## 1. Neural Language Models (2001)

-It’s 2001 and the field of NLP is quite nascent.
+It's 2001 and the field of NLP is quite nascent.
 Academics all around the world are beginning to think more about how language could be modelled.
 After a lot of research, Neural Language models are born.
 Language modelling is simply the task of determining the probability of the next word (often referred to as a *token*) occurring in a piece of text given all the previous words.
 Traditional approaches for tackling this problem were based on n-gram models in combination with some sort of smoothing technique<d-cite key="Kneser1995"></d-cite>.
 Bengio *et al.*<d-cite key="Bengio2000"></d-cite> were the first to propose using a feed-forward neural network, a so-called word "lookup-table", for representing the *n* previous words in a sequence as illustrated in Figure 1.
 Today, this is known as *word embeddings*.

 {% include figure.html path="assets/img/blog/blog1.2.png" class="img-fluid rounded z-depth-1" zoomable=true %}
 <div class="caption">